ShokoLocoMocco/viz-a-day/README.md

 # viz-a-day
 Sho-Viz extension.
-Goals: Post a viz daily!
+Just posting a viz daily - no context or cause on here (I do storytelling on other platforms), so feel free to feel what you feel!

 *All data visualizations on here are my original.
-Feel free to ask me anything about the process!
+Contact me for anything about the process!
 <br>

 Title|Code/Tool|Viz|Data